Blog - Brothers Fire & Security

 Kitchen fire hood suppression systems are designed for use in commercial or industrial kitchens (food trucks, too) to prevent fires.
 They're specially designed to put out fires without ruining kitchen equipment, food, and produce.

-It’s considerably less expensive to prevent kitchen fires than to repair the structural damage of one.
+It’s less expensive to prevent kitchen fires than to repair the structural damage of one.
 The damage caused by a kitchen fire can cost a fortune to repair—not to mention the risk of injury to patrons.
-Kitchen hood fire suppression systems restrict fire damage to an individual cooking surface as they’re made to keep a fire from getting out of control.
+Kitchen hood fire suppression systems restrict fire damage to an individual cooking surface, as they’re made to keep a fire from getting out of control.

-What’s more, you don’t have to shut down your kitchen after a fire.
+You also don’t have to shut down your kitchen after a fire.
 Workers can quickly and easily clean up after an incident since only one station and the food in it gets affected.